save5tate/gummy-shop/README.md

-# Gummy Candy Shop
+# Orb Hut

-Basic full stack shopping app built with React and Node + Express
+Full stack shopping list application built with React for the frontend and PHP for the backend, connected to a relational database

-Users can:
-- Select one item
-- Enter fake card info
-- Validate fake payment server-side

-## How To Run

-### Backend
-cd backend
-node server.js

-### Frontend
-cd frontend
-npm start